BrunoFares/dropdown-menu/README.md

 # dropdown-menu

-Small project I followed as an introduction to creating and modifying npm packages.
+This is a small project I worked on as an introduction to creating and modifying npm packages.